-Experiencing depression during pregnancy isn't as rare as you might think - in fact, it's estimated that between 7%-20% of pregnant women experience it to some degree.
+Experiencing depression during pregnancy isn't as rare as you might think - in fact, it's estimated that one in 10 pregnant women experience it to some degree.

-What is antenatal depression?Most pregnant women (and indeed, women and men in general) feel moody or low at times, but if you have antenatal depression, those feelings will be fairly permanent.
+What is prenatal depression?Most pregnant women (and indeed, women and men in general) feel moody or low at times, but if you have prenatal (also known as antenatal) depression, those feelings will be fairly permanent.
 You may also feel guilty because you 'should' be feeling happy to be pregnant, and might frequently be tearful, irritable, angry, anxious and overwhelmed.

-Some women find the depression much worse in the early months of pregnancy, especially if they're feeling ill or the pregnancy came as a shock.
+Some women might find these symptoms of depression much worse in the early months, especially if they are suffering from uncomfortable pregnancy symptoms or the pregnancy came as a shock.
 For others it gets worse at the end, with fears about giving birth and what life will be like with a new baby to look after.

-Antenatal depression symptomsThere are some general symptoms of antenatal depression, many of which overlap with wider forms of depression.
+Prenatal depression symptomsThere are some general symptoms of prenatal depression, many of which overlap with wider forms of depression.

 Your pregnancy was unplanned

 Finding out you're pregnant can be devastating if it's not something you want or feel ready for.
 Maybe you think you're too young, or too old.
-Maybe you're single or newly divorced, or maybe you think you just can't cope with another child.
-These are all understandable reasons to feel depressed, so don't feel guilty or ashamed if you're feeling overwhelmed.
+Maybe you're single or newly divorced, or maybe you think you just can't cope with another child, but it's important to remember that you shouldn't feel guilty or ashamed if you're feeling overwhelmed.